Mangesh8788/urlshortner/README.md

 ## Mandatory Requirements
 - Design and implement an api for short url creation.
 - Implement forwarding of short url to original url.
+- Cron Job to change the status of url record to expired after the expiry date of short url.

 ## Dependencies
 - spring-boot-starter-web (Spring boot framework)